arvsrao/arvsrao.github.io/_posts/2019-10-25-compute-so3-repns.md

 ## Eigenvalues of $\rho_d$

 Earlier drafts of this post were actually motivated by my desire to compute the spectrum of matrix representations of $SO(3)$.
 Initially, I tried to avoid computing $\rho_d$.
 My hope was to use properties of $SO(3)$ and homogeneous polynomials to show that eigenvalues of a given $A \in SO(3)$ completely determine the spectrum of the representation of $A$.
 Anyway, I couldn't see a way to do it, and in the meantime I developed an algorithm I spent most of this post describing to compute $\rho_d$.
-I still believe there is a way to compute the spectrum of $SO(3)$ without explicitly computing $\rho_d$...Dear reader if you know how please contact me!
+I still believe there is a way to compute the spectrum of $SO(3)$ without explicitly computing $\rho_d$... **Update: I sort of figured out how.
+Most of the details are worked out in the [final section](#soln)**.

 However, since there is a recursive formula for computing $\rho_d$, namely